Find Quality Child Care and Early Learning

 Apply for licensed child care

 OneList Waterloo Region is where you apply online for all licensed care in Waterloo Region.
 You can also apply for financial help to pay for child care, and special needs supports (if you have concerns about your child's development).
-View answers to our commonly asked questions about One List Waterloo Region and the application process.

 Once your child(ren) are on a waitlist for a program, contact the program to ask questions and set up a tour.
 If you tour the program, look for a decal that shows it is licensed.
 Their licensing documents will also tell you things like how many children they can care for and the results of the Ministry's most recent licensing visit.